IntegralX1/DVCS-Exercise/README.md

 A remote repository is ________.
 ---> A code repository that is on your local computer.
-A database that is seldom used/accessed by an application (typically, a dormant web application).
-A code repository that is not on your local computer.
-A code repository that is kept in a location outside the continental USA.

 A local repository is ________.
 ---> A code repository that is on your local computer.
-A database whose connection string specifies data-source=".".
-A code repository that is not on your local computer.
-A code repository that is kept in a location inside the continental USA.

-The remote repository that you synchronize with referred to as _________. upstream downstream
+The remote repository that you synchronize with referred to as _________.
 --->origin
-clone

-When you make a local copy of a GitHub repository, you are effectively ______ that repository. forking
+When you make a local copy of a GitHub repository, you are effectively ______ that repository.
 ---> cloning
-copying
-replacing

-What is the order of Git tasks that are done when performing a sync in GitHub Desktop? push, fetch, pull
+What is the order of Git tasks that are done when performing a sync in GitHub Desktop?
 ---> fetch, merge, push
-push, pull, clean

 The git pull command is equivalent to _______. git fetch and then git merge